riceissa/issarice.com/wiki/mealsquares.md

 What was most surprising to me was that the MealSquare, despite its size, cannot be eaten so quickly.
 Eating a whole MealSquare took me about 15 minutes, although I am a slow eater.

 Overall I was impressed with MealSquares and might order some myself at some point.

+In March 2022, I ordered a sample pack of 10 MealSquares.